Skip to content

 Changing weather conditions, COVID-19 mandates, road closures: making an accurate map when the territory shifts under your feet is problematic.
 If you need that map to guide you to… Read more “Why mapping uncertainty is the next disaster prep challenge”

-We’re all sane preppers now: International Disaster Risk Reduction Day 2021
+We’re all sane preppers now

 How COVID-19 flips disaster maps — and what’s next